ava-labs/avalanche-docs/docs/subnets/reference-elastic-subnets-parameters.md

 ### `MaximumSupply`

-`MaximumSupply` has type `uint64` and it's the maximum amount `AssetID` that Subnet can hold at any time.
+`MaximumSupply` has type `uint64` and it's the maximum amount of `AssetID` that Subnet can hold at any time.
 The following constraints apply:

 * `MaximumSupply` must be larger or equal to `InitialSupply`.